 Second, TopoIV enrichment is depleted in a ter-region (grey zone, Figure 26D), which was also detected by NorfIP.
 Ter-region contains 23 matS sites which are bound by a MatP protein.
-MatP is known to organize Ter macrodomain by forming dimers and dimers of dimers, also it binds MukBEF and promotes its unloading from DNA [130].
-Moreover, interaction of MatP and TopoIV with MukBEF was shown to be competitive [133].
+MatP is known to organize the Ter macrodomain by forming dimers and dimers of dimers, also it binds MukBEF and promotes its unloading from DNA [134].
+Moreover, interaction of MatP and TopoIV with MukBEF was shown to be competitive [137].
 So, the enrichment depletion in the ter-region is likely reflecting the displacement of MukBEF-TopoIV complexes by MatP.
 Should be noted, that TopoIV enrichment is symmetrically increased left and right to the ter-region, presumably indicating active resolution of precatenanes at the edges of the region.
 Why MukBEF-TopoIV complexes should be displaced from ter?
-It was proposed that unloading system based on matS-MatP is required to recycle SMC associated with DNA, and promote it uploading at replication origin [130].
+It was proposed that unloading system based on matS-MatP is required to recycle SMC associated with DNA, and promote it uploading at replication origin [134].
 I speculate that TopoIV depletion may prevent knotting and catenating of over-replicated chromosomes when a replisome did not stop between inner ter-sites terA and terC and travels further, replicating an opposite replichore.
-Particularly, two pairs of ter-sites (B, C and A, D), which are considered as primary replisome traps, located inside the ter-region meaning that over-replicated regions are mainly restricted by this region [252].
+Particularly, two pairs of ter-sites (B, C and A, D), which are considered as primary replisome traps, located inside the ter-region meaning that over-replicated regions are mainly restricted by this region [260].

 Third, the strongest cleavage site detected with Topo-Seq (as well as with NorfIP) is located at the dif-site inside the ter-region (marked with black arrow, Figure 26D).
 The site is bound by XerC/XerD recombinase which resolves chromosome dimers and is known to bind TopoIV (by XerC).
-Existing model implies that a chromosome dimer is resolved as a catenane which, in turn, is released by TopoIV activity [112].
+Existing model implies that a chromosome dimer is resolved as a catenane which, in turn, is released by TopoIV activity [116].

 Single-nucleotide resolution of Topo-Seq allowed to identify the cleavage motif of TopoIV.
 As was for gyrase, in the positions 0 and +3 of TopoIV motif there were G and C nucleotides, respectively, which are the hallmark of Cfx-induced cleavage (removed from the motif in Figure 26E).
 The overall motif of TopoIV was much shorter and was lacking the periodic regions characteristic for gyrase motif.
-The motif resembles motif of eukaryotic Top2 [253].
+The motif resembles motif of eukaryotic Top2 [261].
 The absence of periodic regions indicates that CTD of ParC does not interact with proximal extensions of DNA G-segments, but rather binds a different DNA region, a mechanism that favors resolution of precatenates and catenanes.
+Identified TopoIV motif was compared with cleavage motifs determined earlier with in vitro assays [243,244,262].
+Interestingly, the motif resembles more motifs identified for S. pneumoniae TopoIV than one identified for E. coli enzyme (Figure 26G).
+Motifs for S. pneumoniae TopoIV were identified using drugs (ciprofloxacin and gemifloxacin - Gfx) and with Ca2+ (a method considered more native), therefore, nucleotides determined with Topo-Seq likely reflect native binding preferences of the enzyme.
+Interestingly, identified TopoIV motif resembles much of the S. pneumoniae gyrase (identified using gemifloxacin), indicating that the pattern can be conserved for type-II topoisomerases.

 To investigate if TopoIV is somehow involved in relaxation of transcription-induced supercoiling, I performed a metagene analysis for TopoIV enrichment.
-Turned out, that TopoIV enrichment was dependent to the transcription level of selected genes - with the highest enrichment associated with downstream regions of highly expressed genes (where positive supercoiling is expected).
-This observation indicates that TopoIV, similarly to gyrase, is likely involved in relaxation of transcription-induced positive supercoiling in vivo which is in line with its in vitro preferences [56,92].
+Turned out, that TopoIV enrichment was dependent on the transcription level of selected genes - with the highest enrichment associated with downstream regions of highly expressed genes (where positive supercoiling is expected) (Figure 26F).
+This observation indicates that TopoIV, similarly to gyrase, is likely involved in relaxation of transcription-induced positive supercoiling in vivo which is in line with its in vitro preferences [59,95].